The proposed cap means that if someone pays back a £100 loan within 30 days they would pay a maximum of £24 in charges.

 The FCA has pointed out that in other countries with price caps, such as Australia and Canada for example, lenders have been obliged to find means of profit in other ways than ripping off low income households – for the top three firms in the UK, who the FCA has said will still be able to operate as usual after the cap is put in place in January 2015, I worry this incentive won’t disappear.

 In conclusion, while this is a very significant move that will almost certainly see firms disappear (for good reason), the cap could be set lower without the risk of unforeseen circumstances (like illegal lending).
 Further, access to affordable credit from places such as credit unions should receive another renewed focus during the time from now until the cap is introduced.

 Carl Packman is a contributing editor to Left Foot Forward and the author of Loansharks: The Rise and Rise of Payday LendingLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.